latiosthinh/ui-test-gen-mcp/README.md

 ---

-**Note**: This MCP server is designed for generating Playwright visual testing scripts.
+**Note**: This MCP server is designed for generating Playwright visual testing scripts with environment switching capabilities.
 Ensure you have Playwright properly configured in your project before using the generated tests.

 **Package**: Available on [npm](https://www.npmjs.com/package/ui-test-gen-mcp) as `ui-test-gen-mcp`

+**Recent Updates**:
+- ✅ Environment switching capabilities
+- ✅ Improved screenshot path structure
+- ✅ Enhanced tag system (no function calls)
+- ✅ Single test file per component
+- ✅ User-controlled environment configuration